 What Treatment Options Are There?

-More severe infections might see your doctor offer an oral antifungal medicine like Lamisil or Sporanox.
+If you have more severe infections, you might see your doctor offer oral antifungal medicine, like Lamisil or Sporanox.
 Should these treatment methods not work, your physician might think about surgically removing any toenail that is yellow and infected.
 That's often done when the patient is no longer able to walk around or otherwise function on that toe.
 Typically, the removal of an infected nail lets a new one have a chance to grow in, but that might take as long as a year.

 What Side Effects Do Treatments Have?

 Many treatment medications have known side effects.
 However, certain medications only contain a single or pair of key natural ingredients.
 Having said all this, there's one product available that's widely assumed not to have side effects.

 Zetaclear has a lot of key natural ingredients, such as clove oil, lavender oil, jojoba oil, and tea tree oil.
 Each one of these has soothing properties and antifungal behaviors.
 Consult your doctor about the specific side effects of particular medications, and then ask him or her which distinct products they would recommend for you.

 Be mindful of the fact that yellow toenails rarely go away by themselves.
 Nail gels are often useful in treating milder cases.
 Nonyx Nail Gel and Mycocide NS are two products that are popular.
 Mycocide NS is clinically tested and is an antimicrobial solution that penetrates a nail, killing any germs that might be causing the infection.
 Apply this product to your toenails twice daily for as long as six months.